ZupIT/beagle-docs/content/en/Get Started/Using Beagle/Android.md

 ### **Step 5: Update your Android Manifest.xml**

-Finally, you must update again your `AndroidManifest.xml` and define the `AppApplication` created as an application's initialization file, you can see the example below:
+Finally, you must update again your `AndroidManifest.xml` and define the `AppApplication` created as an application's initialization file.
+See the example below:

 ```markup
 <?xml version="1.0" encoding="utf-8"?>